savoirfairelinux/jami-daemon/tools/jamictrl/README.md

 Perform simple operations on a swarm from the CLI.

-+ --get-all-accounts
++ get-all-accounts
-+ --get-registered-accounts
++ get-registered-accounts
-+ --get-enabled-accounts
++ get-enabled-accounts
-+ --get-all-accounts-details
++ get-all-accounts-details
-+ --get-account-details
++ get-account-details
-+ --enable account
++ enable account
-+ --disable account
++ disable account
 + and many more

 ## sendfile.py